Der Tod Jesu: Compositional style

 Unlike Bach's Passions, Graun's setting does not imbue the tenor soloist with the role of narrator or Evangelist, nor is the bass cast as Vox Christi.
 The music is post-Baroque, an italianate galant style, and contains little counterpoint (notably in the duet, no. 17) or fugal movements (chorus no. 14 is a double fugue).
 Instead, it gives prominence to melody and voice.
 All arias are da capo arias with stylistic borrowings from opera arias.
 Grauner's recitative settings are highly expressive, culminating in the moving simplicity of the bass's recitative no. 23 on the death of Jesus, "Er ist nicht mehr!"
 (He is no more!).
 The last chorus starts quite powerfully, but then ebbs away into a mystical silence.

+Reception

+According to Paul Steinitz, Der Tod Jesu built up an immense vogue over many years of performances on Good Friday.
+"It contains a good deal of imaginative music, but it was more of a Cantata based loosely on sentiments engendered by the Passion story than a liturgical Passion.
+It fails even to give any specific account of the trial and death of Jesus".
+While preparing for the Leipzig revival of Bach's St Matthew Passion in 1824, Carl Friedrich Zelter and others were concerned that a public brought up on performances of Der Tod Jesu would show a hostile reaction to the Bach revival.

 Movements

 Graun's settings consists of 25 movements: